The Teaching Kitchen at Student Health and Wellness is home to the Hoo’s Cooking nutrition education and culinary skills classes.

 - Check out our Teaching Kitchen FAQs for more information.

-- There are a maxiumum of 15 participants and a minimum of 5 participants per group class.
-Requests must be received at least 2 weeks in advance of when you’d like to host a class.
+- Requests must be received at least 2 weeks in advance of when you would like to host a class.

-- Student Groups/CIOs/Friend Groups: $5 per participant for a standard menu; $10 per participant for a custom menu.
-Payment is made through online link, individual participants can use credit/debit cards.
+- Student Groups: $6 per participant*.
+Payment is made through online link in registration form; individual participants can use credit/debit cards.
 Fees are non-refundable.

-- Academic Classes and University Departments: $200 per class.
+- UVA-Sponsored Groups: $200 per class.
 Payment can be made via PTAO.
 Once your class date is confirmed, you will receive an email with a link for a payment form.

 - Get Involved